Skip to main content

 Rømmegrøt (Sour Cream Porridge)

-Sour cream porridge, a traditional Norwegian dish made from sour cream, whole milk, wheat flour, butter, and salt, often topped with cinnamon and sugar.
-Rich, indulgent, festive dish served at celebrations.
+Sour cream porridge cooked from sour cream, whole milk, wheat flour, butter, and salt, usually finished with cinnamon and sugar.
+Rich and festive, it shows up at celebrations.

 Lutefisk